Valentine's Day Find the Letter Activities for Preschoolers

 The materials will depend on how you want to use these printables and how long you want them to last.

-If you don’t want to print out different pages for your children but want to reuse the printables multiple times, you can print out the pages on white cardstock and laminate them.
-If you want to save on lamination costs, you can stick the pages in a dry-erase pocket and have your preschoolers use a dry-erase marker to make this activity reusable.
+If you don’t want to print out different pages for your children but want to reuse the printables multiple times, you can print them out on white cardstock and laminate them.
+If you want to save on lamination costs, stick the pages in a dry-erase pocket and have your preschoolers use a dry-erase marker to make this activity reusable.

 Give the child one page at a time, and have him/her say the name of the letter on the upper part of the sheet and try to “read” the word, looking at the picture.
-Then circle the upper-case and lower-case letters feature on the sheet, using a crayon, dot-to-dot marker, regular markers, or pencil
+Then, circle the upper-case and lower-case letter features on the sheet using a crayon, dot-to-dot marker, regular markers, or pencil

 If you want to make the activities more challenging for more advanced children, you can have them circle the upper-case letters in red and the lower-case letters in pink, for example.

-If you don’t want to use this idea, you can let your children use any of the other materials to mark the letter they are looking for, such as buttons, fingerpaint, counting chips, pom-poms, or mini hearts.
+If you don’t want to use this idea, you can let your children use other materials to mark the letter they are looking for, such as buttons, fingerpaint, counting chips, pom-poms, or mini hearts.

-If you know me a little bit already, you might know that I’m big on using books, with every theme you talk about in your classroom, and to do that you don’t even have to read them all the time!
+If you know me a little bit already, you might see that I’m big on using books, with every theme you talk about in your classroom, and to do that, you don’t even have to read them all the time!

 Just by showing your children the pictures of a book and letting them create the story in their minds and talking about them, you are modeling how to hold a book the right way and turn the pages gently, how you read from top to bottom and left to right (the way you also write correctly).

 These are some good suggestions you can use for Valentine’s.
-You can find all of these books at your local library, at a used books store, and Amazon.
-You can use the links in each picture to get them through my Amazon links, so you can grow your library for years to come.
+You can find all these books at your local library, a used books store, and Amazon.
+You can use the links in each picture to get them through my Amazon links and grow your library for years.

-The Night Before Valentine’s Day by Natasha Wing.
-This story invites you to join in on all of the colorful fun, and then come along to school the next morning for a day of parties and games!
+• The Night Before Valentine’s Day by Natasha Wing.
+This story invites you to join in on the colorful fun and then come to school the next morning for a day of parties and games!

-Day It Rained Hearts by Felicia BondOne day it rains hearts, that are perfect for making valentines, and Cornelia Augusta catches them to send them to her animal friends.
+• Day It Rained Hearts by Felicia BondOne day, it rains hearts, perfect for Valentine’s Day, and Cornelia Augusta catches them and sends them to her animal friends.

-If you are in a rush and don’t have time to read the post and download the printable but want to save it for later, pin it to your Valentine’s Day board on Pinterest, so you can have it available when you need it.
+If you are in a rush and don’t have time to read the post and download the printable but want to save it for later, pin it to your Valentine’s Day board on Pinterest to have it available when you need it.

 Valentine's Day Find the Letter Activities for Preschoolers

 I hope you have tons of fun with your preschoolers during Valentine’s Day week, and don’t forget to download your FREE Valentine’s Day Find the Letter activities.
-Just enter your email address in the box to confirm your subscription and the pdf file will open instantly for you to print and save.
+Enter your email address in the box to confirm your subscription, and the PDF file will instantly open for you to print and save.

 Love,